 Gilbert Charles Stuart (born Stewart) (December 3, 1755–July 9, 1828) was an American painter from Rhode Island.
-According to evidence from various sources, his palette consisted mostly of the following:
+According to evidence from various sources, his palette mainly consisted of the following:

-All of the pigments on Stuart’s palette have been clearly identified in both in literature and in studies of his paintings.
-Unfortunately, “Antwerp blue” is an imprecise term, and we cannot determine exactly what it meant in the eighteenth and nineteenth centuries.
+All of the pigments on Stuart’s palette have been identified in literature and studies of his paintings.
+Unfortunately, “Antwerp blue” is an imprecise term, and we cannot determine precisely what it meant in the eighteenth and nineteenth centuries.

-George Washington, portrait of George Washington (1732–99) by Gilbert Stuart, 20 March 1797, oil on canvas, 73.5 × 61.1 cm (28.9 × 24.1 in), Clark Art Institute.
-This portrait was based on the uncompleted Antheneum portrait by Stuart; the uncompleted portions were filled in by Peale.
+George Washington, portrait of George Washington (1732–99) by Gilbert Stuart, March 20, 1797, oil on canvas, 73.5 × 61.1 cm (28.9 × 24.1 in), Clark Art Institute.
+This portrait was based on the uncompleted Antheneum portrait by Stuart; Peale filled in the uncompleted portions.
 This copy has been published on page 442 of The Life of George Washington and page 79 of Early American Painters.

-In the early nineteenth century, Antwerp blue was identified as a copper-based pigment. (de Massoul 1797, Ibbetson 1803, Compendium, 1808) However, Field, writing not much later in 1835, described it as lighter and brighter form of Prussian blue.
-(Field 1835, 112) Salter, in his 1869 edition of Field’s Chromatography, said the paler tint was due to a higher proportion of an aluminous base (Field 1869, 207–208) while Mallet, in his 1870 edition of Field, mentions the addition of white clay or chalk.
+Antwerp blue was identified as a copper-based pigment in the early nineteenth century. (de Massoul 1797, Ibbetson 1803, Compendium, 1808) However, Field, writing not much later in 1835, described it as a lighter and brighter form of Prussian blue.
+(Field 1835, 112) In his 1869 edition of Field’s Chromatography, Salter said the paler tint was due to a higher proportion of an aluminous base (Field 1869, 207–208), while Mallet, in his 1870 edition of Field, mentions the addition of white clay or chalk.
 (Field 1870)

 Edwin Ahlstrom, American Artist, Saturday, October 1, 2005.